Sekonda/Tweets/README.md

-# getTweets
+# Tweets

 Looking to just get tweets from a person? **This is exactly what you want.**

-getTweets (or Tweets for short) was inspired because Twitter updated their API and essentially broke quite a few sites that had Twitter-related stuff.
+Tweets (formally getTweets) was inspired because Twitter updated their API and essentially broke quite a few sites that had Twitter-related stuff.
 Or atleast for people who just wanted to get their own tweets.

 I found the [Codebird Library](https://github.com/mynetx/codebird-php) and ran with it.
 This will get you exactly what you want if you're just looking to get the tweets of your (or another persons) account for your website or application.

 ## Example Usuage

-Below is some of the options for getTweets.
+Below is some of the options for *Tweets*.
 All tweets are returned in an array.

 You only need to include the Tweets.php file (it pulls in corebird for you).